alexanderovie/datos/docs/interfaces/IKeywordInfoNormalizedWithInfo.md

 > `optional` **monthly\_searches**: [`MonthlySearches`](../classes/MonthlySearches.md)[]

-Defined in: main.ts:103332
+Defined in: main.ts:26714

-monthly clickstream search volume rates array of objects with clickstream search volume rates in a certain month of a year
+monthly search volume rates
+array of objects with search volume rates in a certain month of a year

 ***

 ### search\_volume?

-> `optional` **search\_volume**: `number`
+> `optional` **search\_volume**: `string`

-Defined in: main.ts:103326
+Defined in: main.ts:26708

-monthly average clickstream search volume rate
+current search volume rate of a keyword